 ✅ No Grace Period

 In South Dakota, there is no maximum late fee for overdue invoices.
-After a balance becomes overdue, businesses may apply late fees without the need for a grace period, however, we recommend allowing seven days as best practice.
+After a balance becomes overdue, businesses may apply late fees without the need for a grace period.
+Business owners in South Dakota operate without statutory late fee constraints.

 🔴 5 Day Grace Period